pravsels/SynthPar-Zero/README.md

 # SynthPar: Synthetic Faces with Demographic Parity

-SynthPar aims to facilitate the development and evaluation of face recognition models, particularly in terms of fairness and demographic balance.
+SynthPar aims to facilitate the development and evaluation of face recognition models, with the goal of closing the gap in performance across all demographic groups.

 It provides 2 key resources:

-- A conditional StyleGAN2 generator that allows users to create synthetic face images based on specified attributes like race and sex.
+- A conditional StyleGAN2 generator that allows users to create synthetic face images for specified attributes like race and sex.

 - A dataset of 80,000 synthetic face images evenly distributed across 8 categories (4 races × 2 sexes), built upon the VGGFace dataset and labels.